tjdaas/kappa-SPL2/README.md

 ## To do list:
 1. Try to add parallalization while using jitclass
-2. Make the output of all_run.py be a.json file.

 ## Future implementations:
 1. add optimization scheme on S22 to allow all combinations of \kappa's, spin scaling and mpac functionals.